huangxin77/firework_sdk_official/README.md

 	</style>

-Pleas refer to demo source code, to learn more about using VideoFeedFragment.
+Please refer to source code layout/*.xml to know more about using VideoFeedFragment.

+2. FireworkPlayerFragment :

+The first approach using VideoFeedFragment displays video thumbnails and plays video once user clicks on one of the thumbnails but if you don't want to display thumbnails and start auto-playing the video, you should drop FireworkPlayerFragment into your view hierarchy.

 **VideoView**